ashikun/zombiesplit/README.md

 ### Initialising the database

 zombiesplit uses a SQLite database to store game and (eventually) run data;
-before using zombiesplit you'll need to use `zsdb` to :
+before using zombiesplit you'll need to use `zsdb` to set up the database:

 ```
 $ zsdb init